 The best part concerning email autoresponders is that most subscribers settle for them as a part of the e-mail marketing campaign.
 This expectation affords you some leeway in pushing for conversions while not being sales-y.
 It’s also a lot easier to send out necessary product information.

 Adopt the steps below for building effective email autoresponders:

 An email series has to have a purpose.
-If you don’t have a transparent goal, it’ll be tough to set parameters and write meaningful content.
+If you don’t have a transparent goal, it'll be tough to set parameters and write meaningful content.
 Note that one email autoresponder series could have multiple goals.
 It can be promotional as well as a way to build a customer-brand relationship.
-For example, during Christmas, an email campaign that is promoting a new product wishes the prospect a Merry Christmas and is also creating a positive image for the brand.
+For example, a Christmas email campaign that is promoting a new product wishes the prospect a Merry Christmas and is also creating a positive image for the brand.

 Breaking down your list into smaller and optimized sets will increase conversions.
 You can group the subscribers using the information you collected from email signups (like age or location).
 You'll also be able to use website-derived data – like previous purchases or browsing behavior.
 Segmenting can increase personalization and hence a more significant ROI in your email marketing campaigns.